All in One View

 code can anticipate what it will do when they run it.
 A vague function

-name, such as calc(a, b)
+name, such as calc(a, b) will be mysterious without any

 more explanation.
 Name your functions using a simple verb

-phrase such as calculate_area(width, height)
+phrase such as calculate_area(width, height) so

 it’s easy to interpret their purpose.